 - 9-21% of women have obstructive sleep apnea.

 - 24-31% of men have obstructive sleep apnea."

 What is the normal amount of sleep?

-Adrenal fatigue is a common problem that develops when an individual lives under chronic stress, plus they often have acute and chronic illness.
+Adrenal fatigue is a common problem that develops when an individual lives under chronic stress, plus they often have an acute or chronic illness.
 These illnesses are usually respiratory in nature, such as bronchitis, asthma or pneumonia.
 Another typical cause of fatigue is fibromyalgia and autoimmune diseases.

 TATT means fatigue that comes from numerous symptoms, such as:

 - Feeling sleepy throughout the day.

 - Finding it difficult to make decisions.